The Benefits of Yoga

 In this article:

-Yoga is a 5,000 year old practice that aims to improve both our physical and mental health.
+Yoga is a 5,000-year-old practice that aims to improve both physical and mental health.
 Its origins can be traced back to India, which is why Indian Prime Minister Narendra Modi called for the UN to declare an International Day of Yoga.
-This was put into effect in late 2014, and now the 21st of June is the official International Day of Yoga.
+This was introduced in late 2014, and now the 21st of June is recognised globally.

 Immune System